manalynx/100-days-of-code/log.md

 1- Done with 46% of building a nutrition label webpage at freeCodeCamp.\
 2- Finally forked (100-days-of-code) to my PC and started to update my log then I pushed it to my GitHub. \
 3- Git & GitHub were the main focus today.

+**Thoughts** It was a good codding day. enjoyed working with git and GitHub .My skills are improving day to day.